 I found the first through the recent Polo Ralph Lauren x Naiomi Glasses collaboration.
 They come in two variations, plain and embroidered, and in three colors (off-white, taupe brown, and washed blue).
 I don’t particularly like the pre-distressing on the washed blue version, but the other two have been my go-to on days when I don’t want to think about how to dress.
 They have a slightly higher rise, which makes them easier to team with sport coats, and enough room in the leg that you don’t look like John Tory.

 There are lots of other models in this category worth considering: Resolute’s 710 and 711, Orslow 105 and 107, Full Count 0105, TCB 60s, Kaptain Sunshine 1930s straight leg, 3sixteen CS, and Levi Vintage Clothing’s 1947 501s (perhaps the most classic).
 Gustin recently loaned me a sample of a new higher-rise, fuller leg cut they’ve developed, which is set to be released later this month.
 I was very impressed.
 It’s again a slightly higher rise, fuller leg cut without being baggy.
 I think of them as “grown-up jeans” for guys who are used to wearing slimmer styles but find that cut doesn’t suit them in their middle age.
 Additionally, I was really impressed by the 1980s/ 1990s 501s that my friend David Lane recently posted (pictured above).
 He tells me that the ones with a six-button fly have a higher rise.
-It’s always safer to buy vintage denim in-person since you can try them online, but if shopping online, try to get them from someone who can give good sizing advice.
-Wooden Sleepers has a bunch of vintage Levi’s.
+It’s always safer to buy vintage denim in-person since you can try them on, but if you’re shopping online, consider Wooden Sleepers, as they can provide reliable sizing advice.

 Options: Polo Ralph Lauren x Naiomi Glasses, Resolute’s 710 and 711, Orslow 105 and 107, Full Count 0105, TCB 60s, Kaptain Sunshine 1930s straight leg, 3sixteen CS, Levi Vintage Clothing’s 1947 501s, Gustin (coming soon), 1980s and 90s Levi’s (check Wooden Sleepers), Bryceland’s 893, vintage made-in-USA Lees on eBay, and Wrangler Cowboy Cut bootcut.